Contemplation. Self-reflection. Acknowledgement. Pain.

 While the Black Lives Matter movement seemed like an inflection point for the natural products industry, leading voices urged consumers to remain skeptical, take stock and ask the hard questions.
 This is a moment we are called to action: a collective call for progress.

 At the Natural Products Expo East 2021 session entitled George Floyd: An Industry Report Card on Progress, BIPOC CEOs in the consumer packaged goods industry brought truth to the table and discussed supporting each other, advocating for their needs and being true change agents.
+(Dec.
+27 editor's note: The replay is not currently available.)

 “I wonder openly, somewhat skeptically frankly, how much of this commitment, focus and intention is actually going to convert into a real manifestation of antiracism commitment and change,” said Ryan Pintado-Vertner, founder of boutique consultancy firm Smoketown.